 .

-In the First Quarto edition, though, "I have been sexton here man and boy thirty years" is missing, and the gravedigger says instead of 23 years, "heres a scull hath been here this dozen year." : (Q1: 3361)
+In the First Quarto edition, "I have been sexton here man and boy thirty years" is missing, and the gravedigger says instead of 23 years, "heres a scull hath been here this dozen year." : (Q1: 3361)